datafolklabs/cement/doc/source/dev/signal_handling.rst

     try:
         app.setup()
         app.run()
-    except exc.CementSignalError as e:
+    except exc.CaughtSignal as e:
         pass
     finally:
         app.close()

-The key thing to note here is that the main application itself handles the exc.CementSignalError exception, where as using the cement 'signal' hook is useful for plugins and extensions to be able to tie into the signal handling outside of the main application.
+The key thing to note here is that the main application itself handles the exc.CaughtSignal exception, where as using the cement 'signal' hook is useful for plugins and extensions to be able to tie into the signal handling outside of the main application.
 Both serve the same purpose however the application object is not available (passed to) the cement 'signal' hook which